How to Release an Album Independently

 Step 6: Release singles to lead the album

 Few people discover an album cold.
-Releasing two or three singles in the weeks before the album builds streams, playlist placements and pre-saves that carry into launch day.
+Releasing two or three singles in the weeks before the album builds streams, playlist placements and the pre-saves that carry into launch day — so it is worth learning how to set up a Spotify pre-save early.
 Each single is its own pitch opportunity and another reason to post.

 Step 7: Launch and sustain